What to pack for your ski holiday and why:

 - Helmet: Most skiers and almost all snowboarders are sensible enough to wear a helmet nowadays, but these can usually be hired in the resort so if you are not terribly vain, save the space in your suitcase and hire.

 - Skiing or snowboarding equipment: Some skiers or boarders buy their own ski or snowboard boots and hire skis, poles or snowboards at the resort; others bring or hire all their winter sports gear.
 If you are a beginner, hiring is recommended but ultimately, it’s a very personal choice.
+If you decide to buy, check out our post about the best skis on the market for the new ski season.

 - Rucksack: If you are like me and rather safe than sorry, pack a small rucksack to carry your sunglasses, goggles, extra layer, sun block, hand or toe warmers, medication, water bottle and energy snack, etc. You will barely feel the weight on your back, and it will save you having to stuff your coat and trouser pockets or having to decide what you might need on the day (and getting it wrong, of course).